Bible Definitions Shed Light On God’s Word!

 Antichrist:

 In Christian literature, the Antichrist is an evil figure who deceives people into thinking he is holy.
-In the end times, according to the Christian tradition, Jesus will come back and defeat the Antichrist (Smith and Green 1995: 53).
+According to Christian tradition, Jesus will come back and defeat the Antichrist in the end times (Smith and Green 1995: 53).
 In Islamic eschatology, an Antichrist figure is depicted in the Hadith as a one-eyed monster from the East.
 He ruled the earth for some time before Jesus came to conquer him.

 Apocalypse: